mbalabon/Balabon-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 ## Evaluation and Visualizations

-The app provides several forms of performance feedback and visualization.
+The app provides performance feedback and visualization for each model!

 ### PCA visualizations:
 - PCA scatterplot